'Future of the presidency' at stake as Trump impeachment hearings kick off

 Taylor said he found two channels of U.S. policy toward Ukraine - one regular and one “highly irregular” - and recounted how a Trump meeting with the Ukrainian president was improperly conditioned on Kiev agreeing to investigate Burisma, where Biden’s son had been a board member, and the debunked notion of Ukrainian interference in the 2016 election.

-Taylor said he became aware that a hold on the security aid was contingent Ukraine opening the investigations.
+Taylor said he became aware that a hold on the security aid was contingent Ukraine opening the investigations and that was most alarming to him because it entailed “security assistance to a country at war.”

-In a fresh disclosure, Taylor said his staff told him about a July 26 conversation that U.S. Ambassador to the European Union Gordon Sondland had with Trump following Sondland’s meeting with a Zelenskiy adviser, and that Sondland afterward said Trump cared more about the Biden investigations pushed by his personal lawyer Rudy Giuliani.

 In the last U.S. impeachment drama, Republicans, who then controlled the House, brought impeachment charges against Democratic President Bill Clinton in a scandal involving his sexual relationship with a White House intern.
 The Senate ultimately voted to keep Clinton in office.